elchericito/prive-docs/creating-and-editing-subscription-plans/creating-a-subscription-plan.md

 <figure><img src="../.gitbook/assets/Screen Shot 2022-12-13 at 12.42.11 PM (1).png" alt=""><figcaption></figcaption></figure>

 _**Note:** Toggle free shipping on only if different rules should apply for subscription orders.
-If your storefront already has a shipping profile rule that also applies to subscription orders, do not set up free shipping in Prive.
+If your storefront already has a shipping profile rule that also applies to subscription orders, do not set up free shipping inRecurly Commerce.
 The original shipping profile rule will apply to all orders the store receives- both one-time purchases and subscription orders._

 Select Publish Offer in the top right hand corner and the subscription plan will be live on your site.